domsson/succade/NOTES.md

 When a live block dies prematurely, we should mark it as dead and treat it as a STATIC block from that point onwards, re-using the last output it produced.

-## Things to figure out

-- We open sparks in non-blocking mode; should we do the same for blocks?
-- We open sparks in non-blockign mode; should we do the same for bar?
-- With sparks opened in non-blocking mode, when fgets() returns NULL, we should probably check if errno = EWOULDBLOCK, or don't we need this?
-- In `run_block()` we call `fgets()` once, but shouldn't we call it in a loop, as it only reads one line at a time and there might be more in the buffer;
-  or can there not be more in there for some reason?
-- Can we ignore SIGCHLD (which automatically reaps dead children) and make sure we detect and mark dead bar/blocks/sparks in some other way (say by checking the return value of `fgets()` etc), or should we have a signal handler in place that does the reaping and marking etc?